 The Alannah & Madeline Foundation is an Official Charity Partner of Cricket Australia, and the Boxing Day Test is one of the most important weeks to raise money to help Australian kids living with violence.

-This summer, Cricket Australia is Batting for Buddy, with all funds raised going towards the Alannah & Madeline Foundation's Buddy Bag program.
-This program supports 10,000 children in refuges or foster homes escaping violence across Australia every year, and has delivered a total of more than 90,000 Buddy Bags to children in emergency accommodation.
+This summer, Cricket Australia Bat for Buddy.
+All funds raised went towards the Alannah & Madeline Foundation's Buddy Bag program.
+The program supports 10,000 children in refuges or foster homes escaping violence across Australia every year, and has delivered a total of more than 90,000 Buddy Bags to children in emergency accommodation.

 This partnership is vital to the Foundation’s work in helping Aussie kids thrive.